sjnakib/portfolio-v3/specification.md

 - Interactive component built with shadcn/ui Tabs component for accessibility and consistency
 - Enhanced UI with larger tab buttons, proper spacing, and improved typography
 - Each tab contains a wrapper component that formats data in compact tiles
+- Projects section features:
+  - Consistent UI with main projects section
+  - Interactive buttons for project actions rather than simple links
+  - Primary button for "View Details" link
+  - Secondary outline buttons with icons for "Source" and "Live Site" links
+  - Button sizing and spacing optimized for mobile and desktop views
 - Renders data dynamically from corresponding JSON files in the data directory:
   - Projects from projects.json
   - Experience from experience.json